sumit-home2904/smart_time_field_picker/README.md

 - Escape: Close the dropdown
 - Typing: Supports HHmm format (e.g., 1345 → 1:45 PM)

-A GlobalKey`<SmartTimeFieldState>` is used to uniquely identify and manage the state of a SmartTimeField widget, allowing you to interact with its internal state (e.g., selecting an item or retrieving the selected value) from outside the widget.
+A GlobalKey`<SmartTimeFieldState>` is used to uniquely identify and manage the state of a SmartTimeFieldPicker widget, allowing you to interact with its internal state (e.g., selecting an item or retrieving the selected value) from outside the widget.